abozhenok/dstask/README.md

 # dstask
-Turns python functions into tasks that can be distributed across systems and uses Redis to communicate variable state
+Enables python functions to communicate state/variables using a data medium